-Management believes that all contributions receivable were fully collectible; therefore, no allowance for doubtful contributions receivable was recorded at June 30, 2020.
+Management believes that all contributions receivable were fully collectible; therefore, no allowance for doubtful contributions receivable was recorded at June 30, 2021 and 2020.

 Overpayments are fees received from funding sources which Walden has determined are not due at the time of receipt.
-Overpayments totaled \$251,561 at June 30, 2020.
+Overpayments totaled \$330,563 and \$251,561 at June 30, 2021 and 2020, respectively.